IBM-Bluemix-Docs/cloud-object-storage-infrastructure/storing-retrieving.md

 ## Using objects
 1. The objects present within a bucket can be viewed, by clicking the bucket name on the buckets list.
-2. The header is updated to include the following info:
+2. The header is updated to include the following information
   * Name of the account currently being viewed
   * The current region being viewed
   * The name of the bucket whose objects are currently displayed